 Dayton’s newest outdoor concert venue is “building community through music, one free concert at a time.”
 Levitt Pavilion Dayton, located at the corner of Main and Fifth Streets in downtown Dayton, brings people of all ages and backgrounds together to experience free, high-caliber concerts and celebrate a shared sense of community.
 It is part of a national network of outdoor Levitt music venues and Levitt AMP concert sites dedicated to strengthening the social fabric of communities in America through free, live music in public spaces.

 You can hear all types of genres of music at the Levitt Pavilion without having to invest in an expensive ticket.
-The Levitt Pavilion will announce its 2024 Eichelberger Concert Season, at their opening concert on May 2 featuring the Luv Locz Experiment.
+The Levitt Pavilion will announce its 2025 Eichelberger Concert Season in the near future.
 Concerts will then continue every weekend through mid-September.

 Check the Levitt Pavilion Dayton website for the full schedule.